-Innovative approach to selected topics in literature: literary genre, history, and criticism.
+Innovative approaches to selected topics in literature: literary genre, history, and criticism.
 Stress on relationship of literature to other disciplines.
 It also may include courses within other of the department's designated areas.
-Samples of such courses include these: Authorial Voice in Literature Science Fiction and Fantasy Detective Fiction Stages of Human Growth Film, Fiction, and Drama American Civil War Period Irish Literature Early American Literature Students may take a second version of this course, listed as EN 5391.
+Samples of such courses include these: Authorial Voice in Literature, Science Fiction and Fantasy, Detective Fiction, Stages of Human Growth, Film, Fiction, and Drama, American Civil War Period, Irish Literature, and Early American Literature.
+Students may take a second version of this course, listed as EN 5360.